mrj0/kimpine/README.rst

 Adding Users
 ============

 Go to /admin URL and login as a super user.
-Users may change password by going to /admin/password_change URL.
+Users may change password by logging in and clicking the 'Change Password' link at the top of the page or visiting /accounts/change_password .

 .. _South: http://south.aeracode.org/